geudde/attic-chest/pages/13.reference/01.porden/docs.md

-extension of an individual, not the production of a new one, and as the parent tree decayed, the grafts decayed also.
-To prevent the loss of so valuable a fruit, Mr. Knight sowed a quantity of the seeds of our best apples, in hope that, although a great majority would be merely crabs, out of many thousands he might procure a few valuable apples.
-His efforts have not been unsuccessful, and many of the new varieties promise to vie, in size and flavour, with the finest of the old ones. — Smith's Lectures.

 * This passage is intended as a slight description of the phenomenon called the Bore or Agar, occasioned by the sudden influx of the tide into a river.